-Image-based measurement of glacier surface motion is now commonly carried out using a variety of automated algorithms which match image texture between image pairs (Scambos and others, 1992, Leprince and others, 2007, Kääb & Vollmer, 2000).
+Image-based measurement of glacier surface motion is now commonly carried out using a variety of automated algorithms that match image texture between image pairs (Scambos and others, 1992; Kääb and Vollmer, 2000; Leprince and others, 2007).
 These algorithms can deliver large numbers of points with matching accuracies of potentially 0.02 pixels under idealised conditions (Maas and others, 2010).
 However, systematic changes in the appearance of natural features (e.g. due to variation in illumination or melting) can lead to bias in the results and, as features evolve further, matching will eventually fail.
 Thus, for rapidly changing surfaces, fully automated matching may only be possible over relatively short durations.
-To follow characteristic features over longer periods, manual individual feature identification and interactive tracking can be carried out (e.g. Eiken & Sund, 2012), although it is relatively time-consuming (restricting the number of features processed) and is unlikely to deliver sub-pixel accuracies.
-This is the case with the Sólheimajökull data, where rapid image texture change due to surface melting would preclude effective use of fully automated procedures for glacier surface tracking over any substantial durations.
-Decisions on whether to use interactive or automated tracking can be guided by consideration of the relative magnitude of feature displacements due to ice motion and the expected measurement and registration errors.
+To follow characteristic features over longer periods, manual individual feature identification and interactive tracking can be carried out (e.g. Eiken and Sund, 2012), although it is relatively time-consuming (restricting the number of features processed) and is unlikely to deliver sub-pixel accuracies.
+This is the case with the Sólheimajökull data, where rapid image texture changes due to surface melting will preclude effective use of fully automated procedures for glacier surface tracking over any substantial duration.
+Decisions on the use of interactive or automated tracking can be guided by considering the relative magnitude of feature displacements due to ice motion and the expected measurement and registration errors.